-This past year I have been meeting a large number of engaged couples I am meeting are really creative and DIY driven.
-Initially I find that many couples are really excited and ambitious in their planning to do the majority of the wedding details themselves.
+This past year I have been meeting a large number of engaged couples that are really creative and DIY crafty.
+These couples are really excited and ambitious in their planning to do the majority of the wedding details themselves.
 I get it, give me pinterest and a glue gun and I can transform a room.
 But once digging into the amount of work DIY’ing your own wedding really means, many couples start to second guess what they can actually do themselves without losing their sanity or worse ending relationships over the pressure to do it all.

 In my new series for the DIY bride, I am going to share with you tips and tricks to make your DIY wedding fabulous, affordable and keep that stress minimal.